wlonk/arcadia/appendix/keys.rst

    They're lifted right from the Lady Blackbird companion.
 These aren't the ones I'll use, ultimately, but they're a good model.

+.. todo:: See about including these as keys:

+   1.  **Rowan blood:** you may draw an extra card when you are resisting the effects of magic worked against you.
+   2.  **Ash blood:** you may draw an extra card any time your creativity and inspiration is an asset.
+   3.  **Willow blood:** you may draw an extra card when your observational skill is an asset.
+   4.  **Hawthorn blood:** you may draw an extra card when you cast a spell.
+   5.  **Oaken blood:** you may draw an extra card when your stamina, heartiness, or durability is an asset.
+   6.  **Holly blood:** if someone would have leverage over because of their superior rank, instead, they don't.
+   7.  **Hazel blood:** you may draw an extra card when your knowledge, intelligence, or reason is an asset.
+   8.  **Yew blood:** you may draw an extra card when you face death as a risk.
+   9.  **Sol:** You are dazzling.
+You may draw an extra card when you are the center of attention.
+   10.  **Luna:** You mirror the moods of those around you.
+You may draw an extra card when it is helpful that you agree with, mirror, and support what the other person says.
+   11.  **Mercury:** You have a broad education, through formal or informal channels.
+You may draw an extra card when knowing just that one weird thing would help.
+   12.  **Venus:** You are incredibly beautiful.
+You may drawn an extra card when your beauty helps.
+   13.  **Mars:** You are strong.
+You may draw an extra card in when raw physical force helps.
+   14.  **Jupiter:** Wealth is easy for you.
+You may draw an extra card when expenditure of money would facilitate matters.
+   15.  **Saturn:** Your focus is unshakable.
+You may draw an extra card whenever you must overcome distractions.
+   16.  **Uranus:** You have a spark of genius.
+You may draw an extra card whenever you seek to create or discover something new, unknown to the world at this point.

 The Key of Addiction
 --------------------